BonnierNews/depsane/README.md

 Prints missing dependencies and unused dependencies.

-Exits with code `0` is no missing or unused dependencies are found and `1` otherwise.
+Exits with code `0` if no missing or unused dependencies are found and `1` otherwise.

 The directory defaults to the current directory.